maxbenjs/frvr/README.md

 ### 3 & 4: Executive-Level Data Visualization, Final Business Recommendation & Executive Summary

 Approach:
-I've combined these tasks into a single presentation.
+I've combined the tasks into a single presentation.
 - The presentation can be found here: [frvr_presentation_task_3_4.pdf](https://github.com/maxbenjs/frvr/blob/main/frvr_presentation_task_3_4.pdf)
 - The workings for the data & visulisations were done in the following notebook: [frvr_notebook_task_3_4.ipynb](https://github.com/maxbenjs/frvr/blob/main/frvr_notebook_task_3_4.ipynb)

 Reasoning:
-- Ideally the data would be visualised in a dashboard in a BI Solution.
+- Ideally the data would be visualised in dashboard in a BI Solution.
 Within a one-page executive summary we would link to the BI Solution
 - I didn't set-up a BI solution due to time constraints
 - The presentation starts of with the executive summary (task 4), before walking through the visualisations (task 3)
 - The executive summary (task 4) is across 3 slides, which approximately corresponds to a single 1-page document